Updated December 4, 2017

 By Richard Thomas

-Introduced in 2010, Jameson Select Reserve Small Batch is a blend (remember “small batch” isn’t “single barrel”).
+Introduced in 2010 as Jameson Select Reserve Small Batch, Black Barrel is a blend (remember “small batch” isn’t “single barrel”).
 About 3/4s is 12 year old, pot still Irish whiskey, and the remainder is 5 year old grain whiskey.
 The latter whiskey is made for only a few days of the year and not used in any other Jameson label, giving the blend its small batch and select reserve designations.
 The contributing whiskeys are matured either in toasted sherry casks or charred bourbon barrels.

 The whiskey has a solid, straw-gold coloring, and a nose like a breakfast fruit bowl.
 A dense citrus scent is front and center, with touches of coconut, apricot and guava, and just a hint of graininess in the background.
 It’s a creamy, full-bodied whiskey on the palate, tasting of vanilla and coconut with woody notes.
 The Jameson style is very much there at the core, but with so much extra.
 The finish is cool, crisp, slightly woody and with a bit of bite to it.

 I must say I liked the Jameson Black Barrel at least as much as I liked the distillery’s 18 Year Old, and the latter is a damn sight more expensive.
 That makes this whiskey a solid choice for bargain hunting Irish whiskey lovers.